My Horse Stories

 Over the next two years, we rode in small amounts, when not working on construction at home.
 Across the creek and a tenth of a mile up the road, in a herd of three was one bay filly that followed us along the fenceline when we rode by.
 She had a quiet intensity about her that was different from other horses that just run around excited when other horses go by.

 In 2005, the owner of that 3 year old filly decided to move, something about a vehicle accident with her newly disabled daughter, and her horses were for sale.
 I bought that filly in September.
-I was now learning the Parelli method of teaching horses (and people), and I would now train a partner from the beginning, a partnership that would last for a couple decades, that was my dream.
+I was now learning the Parelli method of teaching horses (and applicable to people), and I would now train a partner from the beginning, a partnership that would last for a couple decades, that was my dream.

 Glamour retired herself, by falling on the road, a couple times while I was riding, and at least once standing in the paddock.
 Both times she landed on my leg, but did not break it.
 My reflexes were still affected by the "incident" back in 1993, which is to say poor, so I ended up under her barrel still in the saddle both times.
 It was times like this my neurological disability showed itself, for I can be labeled as slow.
 I turned my attention to Cowgirl for all subsequent rides.
 Glamour thereafter became the mentor for Cowgirl, to teach wise horsey things.